Fedict/eid-mw/sdk/Examples/CS/readme.txt

         uint slotID
     );

+4.2) A second change might also be needed to pkcs11net, as some of its pkcs11 structs do not have their alignment set to 1.
+We (beidpkcs11.dll) package the pkcs11 structs with 1-byte alignment, but the pkcs11net wrapper uses the default.

+How to change the alignment of the pkcs11net wrapper structs: e.g. for the CK_ATTRIBUTE struct: in CK_ATTRIBUTE.cs change [StructLayout(LayoutKind.Sequential,Charset.Unicode)] to [StructLayout(LayoutKind.Sequential,Charset.Unicode,Pack=1)]

-adjust our SDK sample, depending on what version of pkcs11net you are using (Module.Initialize(); is now included in the constructor and Module.Finalize_() is replaced by Module.Dispose();) copy the Net.Pkcs11.dll into the "CS\References" folder
+5) adjust our SDK sample, depending on what version of pkcs11net you are using (Module.Initialize(); is now included in the constructor and Module.Finalize_() is replaced by Module.Dispose();) copy the Net.Pkcs11.dll into the "CS\References" folder